211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment8_reflection.md

 notification failure are all directly implementable as database queries or counter checks.
 Writing them as guards in the diagram makes them impossible to overlook during implementation.

+---

+## Agile Connection

+The diagrams produced in this assignment map directly to the Sprint 2 user stories defined in AGILE_PLANNING.md.
+For example, the Borrow Book activity diagram directly supports Sprint 2 user stories focused on real-time availability checks and transaction processing (US-003), while the Student Dashboard Load diagram supports US-004 and its 2-second performance acceptance criteria.
+State diagrams for the Loan and Reservation objects provide the implementation contract for the same stories — developers can read both the activity diagram (what steps to implement) and the state diagram (what constraints apply at each step) to fully understand a user story before writing a single line of code.